jhwang17/SpeedTyper/README.md

 and also a reflection of the developer's abilities.

 This version was built using activities, not fragments.
 Another version using fragments will be posted in a future date.

+More information about this application will be updated eventually...